 Their unique expertise means they also possess something of great value to marketers: insights.

 Marketing campaigns, then, are only as good as the insights that drive them.
-Fortunately for us, we have a substantial, and often untapped, resource of marketing insights stored away in the minds of our coworkers.
+Fortunately for us, we have a substantial, and often untapped, resource of marketing and customer insights stored away in the minds of our coworkers.
 All we need to do to access this valuable intelligence is chat.

-Now, we certainly aren’t suggesting that one-on-one conversations with other people in your organization should replace in-depth research.
+Now, we aren’t suggesting that one-on-one conversations with other people in your organization should replace in-depth market research.
 Far from it.
 Formal qualitative and quantitative research will always paint a much more comprehensive picture than conversations, alone.

 Even the most creative marketing minds benefit from finding new sources of inspiration.
 And, in the era of content marketing and social media, that need is amplified many times over.
 Marketers constantly need new ideas for blog articles, social media posts, videos, webinars, and more.
 It never ends.